 "We're pleased," NFLPA senior regional director Jason Belser told The Sports Xchange via e-mail.

 The league announced last month that it was canceling the 2011 Rookie Symposium, originally slated to begin June 26 in Canton, Ohio, because of the lockout.
 Just eight days later, the NFLPA said it would hold its own rookie session.
-The symposium was at first scheduled for Washington, D.C., and then subsequently moved to Bradenton, in part because of the IMG Academy facilities there.
+The symposium was =scheduled for Washington, D.C., but subsequently moved to Bradenton, in part because of the IMG Academy facilities there.

 It is believed that the NFLPA symposium will follow most of the principles and topics of the NFL sessions, which focused heavily on real-life issues such as money management, investments, dealing with celebrity and time demands, using good judgment and player demeanor in general.
 Like the league seminar, the NFLPA symposium is expected to feature a broad range of experts both in and outside of the game.

 Created in 1997, ostensibly to help young players transition to the professional game, the seminar has been lauded as successful by NFL and NFLPA officials.

 During its 14-year run, the NFL Rookie Symposium has had near-100 percent attendance, in part because it is mandatory for all drafted players.
 Attendance has been at 100 percent, in fact, for each of the past six years.
 It is believed that no player has been fined for either not attending or for departing early without an excuse, since 2004.

 Agree or disagree?: Discuss hot Packers topics in our, free forums.
 Leave publisher Bill Huber a question in the subscribers-only Packers Pro Club forum.